TXH2020/MainRepo/Academics/AI Project/readme.md

 6. deployment
 7. Purpose
 <p>To test its contextuality you can ask about deployment.
 For example type where is the website deployed?
 Then type why?
 The chatbot answers the question in the context of deployment.</p>
 <p>If you ask any other question, then based on the words the chatbot will either take it to be a question related to one of the above categories or it will activate ChatGPT(or Google Assistant depending on Availability) to try to answer the question.
+For example if you ask FIFA scores, it will answer to you like the normal assistant.
+Hence the chatbot is a best effort QA service.</p>